bigfatbrowncat/zetes/README.md

 Now you have gcc compiler, but don't have a proper unix environment for it.
 You should take it from the same place.
 It's called MSYS and located in the same sourceforge repo as mingw-w64.

 Open http://sourceforge.net/projects/mingwbuilds/files/external-binary-packages/ and download the latest <b>msys+7za+wget+svn+git+mercurial+cvs-rev??.7z</b> version.
-The direct link to the current version is http://sourceforge.net/projects/mingwbuilds/files/external-binary-packages/msys%2B7za%2Bwget%2Bsvn%2Bgit%2Bmercurial%2Bcvs-rev13.7z/download
+The direct link to the current version is <a href="http://sourceforge.net/projects/mingwbuilds/files/external-binary-packages/msys%2B7za%2Bwget%2Bsvn%2Bgit%2Bmercurial%2Bcvs-rev13.7z/download">msys+7za+wget+svn+git+mercurial+cvs-rev13.7z</a>

 Extract the archive contents to some folder near your mingw compiler toolchain (I recommend c:\mingw\mingw-builds\msys).